top of page

 Most serious buyers in Pyla are deciding between modern flats, townhouses, and villas.
 Each serves a different objective.

 A well-designed flat can make sense for investors prioritising easier maintenance, stronger lock-up-and-leave convenience, and broader tenant appeal.
+Entry prices for flats in Pyla currently start from approximately €130,000 to €150,000, while newer villas reach around €270,000.
+For income-focused buyers, apartments across Cyprus yield an average of roughly 5.4% (RICS 2025), while smaller, well-positioned units in strong locations can outperform that benchmark.
 This is often the most efficient route for buyers who want a manageable premium asset with professional rental potential.

 Townhouses can offer a useful middle ground.
 They appeal to families, longer-stay tenants, and buyers who want more internal space without moving fully into villa pricing or maintenance exposure.

 Villas are typically more lifestyle-led, though they can also be compelling income assets when location, outdoor areas, privacy, and specification are strong.
+Houses in the Larnaca region have shown annual price growth of 5% to 7%, meaning a villa purchased for €500,000 could reasonably appreciate by €25,000 to €35,000 per year before any rental income.
 The trade-off is that larger homes often carry higher upkeep costs and may require more active management to preserve standards.

 In all three categories, new-build or recently delivered stock tends to attract the strongest attention from quality-conscious buyers.
 Energy performance, contemporary layouts, and lower near-term maintenance requirements give these properties a clear commercial advantage.
+New-build prices across the Larnaca district have risen 15% to 20% since 2022, reflecting the premium that buyers place on modern specification.

 How to assess a property in Pyla properly